exclaves/exclaves.github.io/content/posts/2023-02-19-growing-land-art/index.md

 - - -

 A few minutes cycling later, and I am at the location of the other officially-still-extant piece, *Pine Wall* by Sjoerd Buisman.
 Originally consisting of a line of pine trees with alternately bent trunks, it now has a single surviving tree.
 Another, dead, still stands.
-This is down from 4 as of the 2021 publication of *Gids voor Land Art in Nederland*.
+This is down from four as of the 2021 publication of *Gids voor Land Art in Nederland*.

 <div style="width: 60%; margin-left: auto; margin-right: auto;">

 {{< img "assets/IMG_0700.jpg" "a scan from a book with photographs of Pine Wall showing 4 standing trees" >}}
 </div>

-The other trees have been left where they fell, their bases still bent in the same characteristic way.
-A sculptural boneyard.
+The other trees have been left where they fell in the boneyard, their bases distinctively deformed.

 {{< img "assets/1670154010_14.jpg" "a photograph of the single remaining tree, with yellow flowers in the foreground" >}}

 *Pine Wall* is still on the official visitor map, for now.

-Of Sjoerd Buisman's other piece, *Berkenpalisade* (Birch Palisade), all I find is a single scraggly tree, revealing nothing.
+Of Buisman's other piece, *Berkenpalisade* (Birch Palisade), all I find is a single scraggly tree, revealing nothing.

  {{< img "assets/1670154011_15.jpg" "in a shadowy grove of pine trees, a single birch stands alone" >}}